-It’s not hard to figure out where to eat in NOLA, but a little guidance never hurts.
+You’ve reached NOLA – the city that feeds the soul.
+It’s not hard to figure out where to eat, but a little guidance never hurts.
 New Orleans offers wide varieties of food that comfort the palette in unimaginable ways.
 Here are some of my favorite stops broken down by neighborhood.

 Salon Restaurant by Sucré – fulfill your brunch needs with this photogenic restaurant in the heart of the French Quarter.

 Royal House Oyster Bar – food to feed your soul.
 Here you’ll get the type of meals your grandmother makes at home (if she was from New Orleans that is).
 Hearty food, everything you want from an authentic NOLA experience will be served right here.